-Copyright training courses are available for all staff through the Teaching and Learning Centre events programme |.
+Copyright training courses are available for all staff as part of the Centre for Learning Technology training programme, see: http://lse.ac.uk/training.
 Sessions covering an Introduction to Copyright and Copyright, the Internet and teaching online are offered.
-Copyright queries can be directed to several different people in the School and a list of contacts is available at Where to go for more advice (http://www.lse.ac.uk/library/guides/ShortGuideToCopyright.htm#Wheretogofor).
+Copyright queries can be directed to several different people